gojushin/OpenPhotogrammetryToolkit/docs/plugins.rst

 1. **GUI-Based Widgets**:

    - Inherit from :ref:`OpenPhotogrammetryToolkit.PluginWidgetBase<plugin_widget_base>`.
    - These plugins are GUI components like custom viewers, editors, or widgets integrated within the application's interface.
+They are dockable, can exist as floating window, and will be automatically docked and parented to the :ref:`FilePathListWidget<fplw>`.
+   - Please make sure to comply with the `Qt Licensing Conditions`_ when extending the PySide6 framwork.

 2. **MenuBar Entries**:

    - Inherit from :ref:`OpenPhotogrammetryToolkit.PluginActionBase<plugin_action_base>`.
-   - These plugins represent actions or commands accessible from the application's menu bar rather than standalone GUI widgets.
+   - These plugins represent actions or commands accessible from the application's `MenuBar`_ rather than standalone GUI widgets.

 MenuBar Naming Convention
 -------------------------